tutor-app1/tutordemo/README.md

 ## Getting Started

-This app was made in flutter and is a prerequisite to running the app on your home machine
+This app was made in flutter and is a prerequisite to running the app on your home machine.

-To install flutter go [here](https://docs.flutter.dev/get-started/install)
+To install flutter go [here](https://docs.flutter.dev/get-started/install).

 To start the app with flutter type in your directory do `` flutter pub get ``